TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.2.md

 ---

-For vexation killeth the foolish man, And jealousy slayeth the silly one.
+For resentment kills the foolish man, and jealousy kills the simple.